Cults

 Lesson 3 w/answersThe Church of Christ, Scientist (Christian Science)

-Last week we concluded our study on Mormonism.
-I hope all of you gained greater insight into the LDS church and its doctrine as a result of our study last week.
+Through our lasts lesson’s study on Mormonism, I hope all of you gained greater insight into the LDS church and its doctrine.

 1. Who founded the Christian Science Church?